 Braiding and bedhead.
-I always feel a little like Anne Shirley (she of the Green Gables) when I braid my hair before bed.
-It’s totally worth it.
-Keeping the hair arranged in a loose braid keeps in place, and doesn’t allow it to get tangled as you toss and turn in your sleep.
+When I braid my hair before bed, it’s totally worth it the next morning.
+Every morning.
+Keeping the hair arranged in a loose braid keeps it all in place, and doesn’t allow it to get tangled as you toss and turn in your sleep.
 Discovering this method has made a world of difference in my hair knot problems.

 Olive oil.
 This natural, leave-in conditioner, if used sparingly, can do wonders for dry, tangle-prone hair.
 It is also useful for helping to loosen established knots.
 Working olive oil into a knot as you try to separate the strands will make a big difference.
 However, unless you enjoy a greasy look, using too much of this oil will require more frequent washing.

 Hair cuts for hippies.
 If your hair is dry and damaged, it is much more likely to turn into a tangled mess.
 Sometimes the only cure is to cut it off.
 It doesn’t have to be drastic; even just a trim around the edges to remove split ends will do the trick.
 It’s only hair, and it will grow back.